David Oates PortraitMy work as a writer and teacher explores how our human world connects with the larger world of natural wildness.

 Recent and upcoming events

-My new book from Oregon State University Press has won the 2021 Eric Hoffer Award in the Memoir category!
-It was also honored to be a finalist for the Oregon Book Award.
+My memoir from Oregon State University Press won the 2021 Eric Hoffer Award and was finalist for the Oregon Book Award.
+Individual chapters were published in Georgia Review, December, and elsewhere, and won awards and a Pushcart nomination.

 Our book launch at The Old Church was a memorable adventure in pipe organ plus spoken word!